A Revolution in Air Conditioning

 Greg Tropsa

-Gregory Tropsa, President, is a seasoned startup professional with more than 25 years of experience in domestic and international business.
+Gregory Tropsa, EVP of Business Development, is a seasoned startup professional with more than 25 years of experience in domestic and international business.
 Mr. Tropsa founded Peak Efficiency, based in Windsor, Colorado, in 2013 to aggregate and qualify energy efficiency and peak load management technologies as megawatt-scale energy and capacity resources.
 Peak sells these preferred resources to electric utilities under long term contracts.
 To achieve meaningful megawatt and gigawatt-hour scale, the Company developed a comprehensive device-cloud infrastructure to aggregate energy and demand saving solutions for commercial and industrial customers including dispatch, control, measure, validate, and maintain distributed resources.
 Peak’s intelligent cloud-based services round out its solution with monitoring, asset health, and automated contract compliance tools.
 Peak’s proprietary products include field controllers, sensors, device-cloud cellular networks, data storage, measurement, validation, and automated fault detection.
 Mr. Tropsa is fluent with the legislative, regulatory, and technical nuances of the electrical power and building energy and demand saving solutions, Greg has developed and/or managed the sale and implementation of distributed generation, energy storage, energy efficiency, and peak demand reducing solutions for the past 20 years.

 In 2003 Mr. Tropsa co-founded and served as President of Ice Energy.
 Ice Energy commercialized a high efficiency energy storage technology that is installed behind-the-meter on hundreds of commercial buildings to reduce summer peak demand.
 The Company developed and implemented a novel business model selling the offset energy and capacity value streams of energy storage to electric utilities under long term agreements.
 Greg and his team entered into agreements with 25 different utilities throughout North America including the first of its kind, 53 megawatt, utility owned, distributed energy storage capacity and energy contract.
 In the early years, the Company led the development of technical, legislative, and regulatory framework for energy storage in California.